tdemelle-SiP/ESLintAutoOnSave/README.md

 ## Features

 - **Automatic Linting**: Monitors JavaScript and TypeScript files in real-time for ESLint rule violations.
+- **Comprehensive Coverage**: Provides linting coverage for a wide range of code, including but not limited to:
+  - Vanilla JavaScript and TypeScript
+  - React applications
 - **VS Code Integration**: Seamlessly integrates with Visual Studio Code, enhancing your coding experience without disrupting your workflow.
 - **Easy Setup**: A simple setup script configures `eslint-watcher` in your project with minimal effort.
 - **Customizable Monitoring**: Configure which files or directories to monitor according to your project's needs.
-- **Respects Gitignore**: Automatically excludes files listed in your `.gitignore`, focusing linting on relevant files.
-- **Supports JavaScript and TypeScript**: Works with both JavaScript and TypeScript projects, ensuring broad compatibility.
+- **Customizable Rules**: Tailor the linting rules to your project's specific needs by editing the `.eslintrc.js` file in your project root.

 ## Installation